RyanHaskins/RyanHaskins-Website/README.md

 1 hour: It took me another hour to fill the pages with the right content and to style this.
 I covered everything on the site in divs so if i wasn’t happy with a picture i could change the div and it will change just that area.

-30 mins: After the content was put in it took me another 30 mins to check the content and all the styling was how I wanted it to be.
+30 minutes: After the content was put in it took me another 30 mins to check the content and all the styling was how I wanted it to be.

-40 mins: The static form i had to refer back to Tom Rose static form on this one and which is referenced below but can be found here: http://codepen.io/UoN-ThomasRose/pen/NbYrGj.
+40 minutes: The static form i had to refer back to Tom Rose static form on this one and which is referenced below but can be found here: http://codepen.io/UoN-ThomasRose/pen/NbYrGj.
 I had a lot of small adjustments to make sure the spacing was equal between the lines.
 I found this quite challenging to accomplish.

+10 minutes: For sorting out all the validation errors i had the alt tag attribute in images and also the title tag from the head was missing with the help of w3s using the following pages: http://www.w3schools.com/tags/att_img_alt.asp http://www.w3schools.com/tags/tag_title.asp i was able to solve the mistakes that appeared.

-Hours taken: 5:25 (this is constant working on it.)
+Hours taken: 5:35 (this is constant working on it.)

 Referencing: